Vic Washington: Regular season

+Playoffs

 Post NFL

 Washington struggled heavily after his playing career was over, due to lingering injuries and a drug addiction, which led to the breakup of his marriage and a brief period of homelessness.
 In 1983 he filed for disability benefits with the NFL, citing a degenerative bone disease and depression.
-He was awarded 750 dollars a month out of a possible 4,000.
+He was diagnosed with arthritis, degenerative joint disease and other ailments but was awarded just $750 a month out of a possible $4,000.

+Death

-Washington died in Allentown, PA on December 31, 2008, at the age of 62.
+Washington died in Allentown, Pennsylvania, on December 31, 2008, at the age of 62.
 He was survived by his four children and three grandchildren.